rust-lang/blog.rust-lang.org/posts/inside-rust/2019-10-26-rustc-learning-working-group-introduction.md

 There is no bar to entry in the group.
-To join the group, you can drop a message in [`#t-compiler/wg-learning` on Zulip] introducing yourself and maybe if you have ideas on improvements to rustc-guide.
-We would love to hear from you.
-Hope you will reach out and help improve the documentation.
+To join the group, you can drop a message in [`#t-compiler/wg-learning` on Zulip] introducing yourself.
+We would love to hear from you and hope we all together can make the documentation better.

 ## Important  resources